bcwhite-code/brians-blueprints/self-building-spacex.md

 trains.

 Basic mines aren't included and the "Mine" block isn't suitable until later.
-Build them by hand using track from the SBF book and stations from BT/aux book, adding more mines as necessary.
+Build them by hand using track from the SBF's "rail templates" sub-book and stations from BT/aux book, adding more mines as necessary throughout play.
 Be sure to connect red & green wires from the big power pole to the rail power poles if you want to have an accurate status report of available resources.

+Start by building...

 * [Mall](#mall)